AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 The `Scan` operation iterates over the whole table and returns values that satisfy `FilterExpression` if set.
 Fluent API is the only option for high-level scanning.

-Unlike the `Query`, `Scan` API doesn't have a `ToListAsync()` method to encourage better table design for your DB and correct usage of scanning.
+Unlike the `Query`, `Scan` API doesn't have a `ToListAsync()` method to encourage better table design for your DB and correct scanning usage.
 The closest replacement is `ToAsyncEnumerable()`

 ```csharp